Boosting Active Defense Persistence: A Two-Stage Defense Framework Combining Interruption and Poisoning Against Deepfake: METHOD

 The total loss function is a weighted sum of these two components, balanced by a hyperparameter $\lambda$:

 To maximize the feature loss, we iteratively optimize the perturbation W using gradient ascent.
-This optimization follows the Projected Gradient Descent (PGD) framework \cite{b28}, where a projection step is used after each update to ensure the perturbation remains within the imperceptibility budget $\epsilon$:
+This optimization follows the Momentum Iterative Fast Gradient Sign Method (MI-FGSM) \cite{b28}, Unlike standard methods, MI-FGSM integrates a momentum term to stabilize the update direction.
+The optimization step is formulated as:

 where $\gamma$ is the step size and $\epsilon$ is the perturbation budget.
-The projection operator ensures that the interruption perturbation remains within a bounded perturbation space.
+The projection operator ensures that the interruption perturbation remains within a bounded perturbation space, and $g_{t+1}$ denotes the accumulated gradient with momentum factor $\mu$.